GoogleCloudPlatform/app-gradle-plugin/USER_GUIDE.md

 The deployment source directory can be overridden by setting the `appEngineDirectory` parameter in the deploy configuration.

-For appengine-web.xml based projects it defaults to `${buildDir}/staged-app/WEB-INF/appengine-generated`, you should not change this configuration, this is the location that your xml configs are converted into yaml for deployment.
+For appengine-web.xml based projects, it defaults to `${buildDir}/staged-app/WEB-INF/appengine-generated`.
+You should not change this configuration; this is the location that your xml configs are converted into yaml for deployment.

 ```groovy